 Down payment on your real estate purchase

 If it’s up to my recommendation personally, I would just recommend save up the extra money and just go with a conventional loan, if you do that, you’re going to end up paying less in interest, you’re not going to have PMI and you’re going to have a little bit more equity in the property at the time that you purchase it.
 And also sellers tend to take someone with a conventional loan a little bit more seriously because that person typically has better credit, stronger income and is more likely to close on their home.

 So now that you figured out how much money you need to put down, it’s really important that you figure out how to build your credit.
 And this is absolutely essential when it comes to getting a loan and buying your home.
 Because just like you’ll need a down payment, you’re also going to need a decent credit score.
 Your credit score is able to show banks how likely you are to repay any money that’s lent to you.
-And this is typically through credit card loans or auto loans or student loans; anytime you’ve had money loaned to you.
+And this is typically through credit card, auto, or student loans; anytime you’ve had money loaned to you.
 This is basically your repayment history.
-Think of this as your loan prepayment scorecard or report card or whatever you want to call it; it’s your grade.
+Think of it as your loan prepayment scorecard or report card; it’s your grade.

 Check Your Credit Score

 And, I have to mention this because it’s extremely important… That is to make sure you pay off all high-interest rate debt prior to buying a house.
-This means that Home buyer need to pay off any credit card debt, any high-interest rate personal loans, or anything that might hold you back because this will severely limit the type of loans that you can get if you have any sort of high-interest rate debt outstanding.
+This means that you need to pay off any credit card debt, high-interest rate personal loans, or anything that might hold you back because this will severely limit the type of loans you can get if you have any sort of outstanding debt with high interest rates.
 I usually get the question of whether or not you should pay off a student loan or not.
 Whether or not that’s bad debt or if that could be good debt.
 I recommend you pay off student loans prior to buying a home if possible.

 How to Buy a Home

 USDRE Guide to Buying a Home